Robert J. Burrowes

 Our emotional health is rarely talked about unless it is to give it a label when it is (incorrectly) perceived as a problem.
 And yet, if we talk about our physical health, everyone readily accepts that this is something to be valued and that, if something is wrong, we should take appropriate action, perhaps involving someone else, to restore it.

-These days, more people talk about mental health but this is also usually discussed within a context where the focus is on a ‘mental illness’ such as anxiety, depression, schizophrenia, obsessive-compulsive disorder (OCD), bipolar disorder, anorexia nervosa or post-traumatic stress disorder (PTSD).
+These days, more people talk about mental health but this is also usually discussed within a context where the focus is on a ‘mental illness’ such as anxiety, depression, schizophrenia, obsessive-compulsive disorder (OCD), autism, bipolar disorder, anorexia nervosa or post-traumatic stress disorder (PTSD).

 But by limiting our understanding of what constitutes ‘health’ in relation to the human mind to those who do not suffer from an identifiable ‘mental illness’, with a label like those above, is the equivalent of saying that if our leg is not broken then it is healthy.
 This is clearly ludicrous when our leg might have any number of other problems that prevent it functioning optimally.